shakeel-faiz/FF/09Sep-25/08-cfg-valve.md

     -   **Multiplayer Capabilities**: Source Engine has been used to develop both single-player and multiplayer games, and it offers extensive networking capabilities for online gameplay.

 4.  **Graphics**: Over the years, Source Engine has received graphical updates to keep up with evolving hardware capabilities.
 It supports advanced rendering techniques like HDR (High Dynamic Range) lighting and dynamic shadows.

+## How to open CFG file?

+You have the option to open and modify a `.cfg` file using text editors like Microsoft Visual Studio Code or any other text editor of your choice.
+These text editors provide a user-friendly interface for viewing and editing the plain text commands within the `.cfg` file, allowing you to customize settings as needed.

+Programs that open or reference CFG files include

+- Microsoft Visual Studio Code
+- Notepad
+- TextEdit
+- Any text editor